Advanced HoloLens Emulator and Mixed Reality Simulator input

 When using a Windows Mixed Reality immersive headset with the HoloLens 2 Emulator, movement and rotation are automatically mapped to headset movement and rotation.
 Motion controller position and orientation are automatically mapped to hand position and orientation in the emulator.
 The table below lists additional actions available when using a motion controller.

-Note that when using a headset, standard keyboard, mouse and gamepad controls are automatically ignored.
+When using a headset, standard keyboard, mouse, and gamepad controls are automatically ignored.

 |Body X||Thumbstick Left / Right|